abdelhaym953-create/abdelhaym953-create/README.md

 ## 🚀 About Me

-* 🌞 Passionate about Solar Energy and Artificial Intelligence
+🌞 Passionate about Solar Energy and Artificial Intelligence

-* 📊 Interested in Data Analysis and Machine Learning
+📊 Interested in Data Analysis, Machine Learning, and Dashboard Development

-* 🎓 Agricultural Engineering Student
+🎓 Agricultural Engineering Student

-* 💡 Building Data Science Projects
+💡 Always learning and building new projects

 ---